 - Ready in under 2 minutes

-How Tirzepatide Causes Drug Interactions
+How Tirzepatide Causes Drug Interactions: The Gastric Emptying Mechanism

 Tirzepatide activates both GLP-1 and GIP receptors.
 GLP-1 receptor activation slows gastric motility, keeping food and medications in the stomach 30 to 40% longer than normal.
 This delay changes how fast oral drugs reach the small intestine, where most absorption occurs.